What To Do When Your Web Developer Is Unresponsive (January 2020)

 Questions like this are tough because you’re inviting constructive criticism.
 You may already know the answers you’ll receive, but opening up two-way communication is an important step to maintaining a healthy, productive working relationship.

 No one is perfect.
 Most organizations have their idiosyncrasies, and many things can be forgiven when both parties are willing to work at the relationship.
-However, if you’re not willing to have an open, two-way conversation with your contractor, but still demand a high level of service from them, consider whether you’re exhibiting the signs of a bad client.
+So how do you do that?

 How to Revive a Relationship